boukx/guide/README.md

 You can also wear your T3 into with a Greater Frost Protection Potion pre-popped for your DPS cooldowns and then feign into frost resist gear.  _Your healers will -love- you for this._

+##### Advanced Advanced Math Section

+There is a weird flowchart about whether you should actually Aimed Shot out of your FD swaps.  _The optimization here is in the order of fractions of DPS over even incredibly short fights._  This is basically an esoteric optimization for people consistently 100 parsing.
+But I like math and optimizing and esoteric things so I'm putting this here and its my guide so you can't stop me c:

+_**Should I aimed or auto out of FD?**_

+- If you weave or are using Ren's, aimed shot out of FD.
+- If you are doing a ranged rotation, auto out of FD when unhasted.
+- If you are doing a ranged rotation, you are hasted, and MS CD is up, aimed and clip your next auto with MS (`FD, aimed, ms, auto`).
+- If you are doing a ranged rotation, you are hasted, and MS is on CD, I honestly have no idea.

+Considering only the ranged rotation where you have gaps in between your autos: the mechanics of FD are that if you FD, a timer starts = to the length of an unhasted autoshot with your current weapon (- .5s for cast time).
+If at any point you autoshot and do nothing else while laying in FD, then you will cast an auto as soon as that timer is up (1 unhasted auto after you STARTED FD).

+If you do anything else out of FD (move or cast a non-auto) the timer is reset.

+So if you FD and then auto, you delay your rotation by the difference between an unhasted and a hasted auto (3.4 - 2.9 = .5 for Xbow).
+If you FD and then aimed you delay your rotation by-- the time it takes between casting FD and combat drop + trinket swap + the difference between an unhasted auto and aimed shot (~.3 + .5).
+Its tricky though-- because this depends on your rotation and when you want to FD.

 ## Talents